-- Individuals under age 21; - Individuals with other private or public health insurance; - Individuals receiving services through California's regional centers or state developmental centers or intermediate care facilities for the developmentally disabled;
+- Individuals under age 21; - Individuals with other private or public health insurance; - Individuals receiving services through California's regional centers or state developmental centers or intermediate care facilities for the developmentally

-- Individuals with a share of cost that do not meet the requirements outlined above; - Individuals residing in one of the Veterans' Homes of California; - Individuals living in the following rural zip codes: - San Bernardino County 92242, 92267, 92280, 92323, 92332, 92363, 92364, 92366, 93562, 92280, 93592, and 93558 - Los Angeles County 90704 - Riverside County 92225, 92226, 92239; - Individuals with a diagnosis of end stage renal disease (ESRD) at the time of enrollment and residing in Alameda, Los Angeles, Riverside, San Bernardino, San Diego, and Santa Clara, unless they are already enrolled in a separate line of business operated by the Contractor.
+- disabled in Los Angeles, Orange, Riverside, San Bernardino, San Diego, and Santa Clara counties; - Individuals with a share of cost that do not meet the requirements outlined above; - Individuals residing in one of the Veterans' Homes of California; - Individuals living in the following rural zip codes: - o San Bernardino County 92242, 92267, 92280, 92323, 92332, 92363, 92364, 92366, 93562, 92280, 93592, and 93558 - o Los Angeles County 90704 - o Riverside County 92225, 92226, 92239; - Individuals with a diagnosis of end stage renal disease (ESRD) at the time of enrollment and residing in Los Angeles, Riverside, San Bernardino, San Diego, and Santa Clara, unless they are already enrolled in a separate line of business operated by the Contractor.
 Individuals enrolled in the Demonstration who are subsequently diagnosed with ESRD, as with all Enrollees, may choose to disenroll from the Demonstration or may choose to stay enrolled.